LarsDenBakker/web-test-runner/README.md

 - Based on es-modules, no global variables
 - Single tests can be run standalone without requiring special commands (for example copy them to an online code editor)
 - Can use any assertion library
-- Configure browser environment (viewport, network etc.) from tests
+- Configure browser environment (viewport, network, etc.) from tests
 - Support for multiple browsers

 ## Usage

-> WTR is currently only published as es module.
+> WTR is currently only published as an es module.
 You need to use node v13 or higher, or v12 with the `--experimental-modules` flag.

 ### Installation

-See [wtr-example](https://github.com/LarsDenBakker/wtr-example) for an example how WTR can be used.
+See [wtr-example](https://github.com/LarsDenBakker/wtr-example) for an example of how WTR can be used.

 ```bash
 npm i --save-dev web-test-runner